Flow invariants in the classification of Leavitt path algebras: Some general isomorphism and Morita equivalence results for Leavitt path algebras

 In the out-delayed graph the original vertices correspond to those vertices with superscript $0$.
 Intuitively, the edge $e \in E^1$ is ``delayed" from leaving $s(e)^0$ and arriving at $r(e)^0$ by a path of length $d_s (e)$.

-\begin{theor} Let $E$ be a row-finite graph and let $d_s : E^0 \cup E^1 \rightarrow \N \cup \{ \infty \}$ be a Drinen source-vector.
+\begin{theor} Let $K$ be an infinite field.
+Let $E$ be a row-finite graph and let $d_s : E^0 \cup E^1 \rightarrow \N \cup \{ \infty \}$ be a Drinen source-vector.
 Then $L ( d_s ( E ) )$ is Morita equivalent to $L(E)$. \end{theor} \begin{proof} The argument is essentially the same as in the proof of \cite[Theorem 4.2]{Flow}, except for the proof of the injectivity of the map $\pi$, and the proof of the Morita equivalence of $L(E)$ and $L(d_s(E))$.
 We include the whole argument for the sake of completeness.

 Given $e \in E^1$ and $v \in E^0$, define $Q_v = v^0$, and define $T_e$ by setting

 We claim that $\{ T_e , Q_v \mid e \in E^1 , v \in E^0 \}$ is an $E$-family in $L( d_s ( E ) )$.
 The $Q_v$'s are nonzero mutually orthogonal idempotents since the $v^0$'s are.
 The elements $T_e$ for $e \in E^1$ clearly satisfy $T_e^*T_f=0$ whenever $e\ne f$, because they consist of sums of elements with the same property.
 For $e \in E^1$ it is routine to check that $T_e^* T_e = Q_{r(e)}$.